agile-learning-institute/mongoSchemaManager/docs/REFERENCE.md

 ```
 This information is always loaded into the Enumerators collection, and is used by enum [Schema Pre-Processing directives](#schema-pre-processing).

+A note on enumerator volatility.
+Most data fields can be enumerated, however in cases where the enumerated list is higly volatile and users can
+create new values, then use of the enum constraint is not appropriate.
+That being said - most data fields will see their enumerator list remain
+highly static after some initial growth.
+The msm tool makes it very easy to add a new enumerated value to the system, so in cases where the volitality
+is unknown you can start with a enum constraint, and if the volatility doesn't settle in the first few months of use, refactor to a more appropriate pattern.

 ## Version Processing
 When msm is processing a collection, the current version of the collection is examined, and if a newer version is provided then that version is "implemented" by executing the following steps in order:
 - Remove schema validation from the collection